zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Use

-You will ensure that the use of our Websites and Services by you or third parties complies with all applicable legislation, these these TOS, and our [Acceptable Use Policy](acceptable-use-policy) at all times.
+You will ensure that the use of our Websites and Services by you or third parties complies with all applicable legislation, these TOS, and our [Acceptable Use Policy](acceptable-use-policy) at all times.

 ### Maintenance of units